MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/advanced-ediscovery-for-your-office-365-dev-test-environment.md

  **Summary:** Configure and demonstrate Office 365 Advanced eDiscovery with sample data in your Office 365 dev/test environment.

-Office 365 Advanced eDiscovery allows you to quickly find and analyze relevant information across the data that is stored in Office 365, including email and documents.
+Office 365 Advanced eDiscovery lets you quickly find and analyze relevant information across the data that is stored in Office 365, including email and documents.
 This can save enormous amounts of time and expense, especially in litigation situations.
 For more information, see [Office 365 Advanced eDiscovery](https://support.office.com/article/Office-365-Advanced-eDiscovery-fd53438a-a760-45f6-9df4-861b50161ae4).

 With the instructions in this article, you create a small set of data for a fictional contract dispute and analyze it with Advanced eDiscovery.